vessahnjoya/gemini-lite/REPORT.md

 `The ClientEngine class implements the core logic for handling Gemini Lite protocol interactions respective to a client, including redirects, input requests, and slow down responses.
 It uses a recursive approach through runWithRedirect() to manage up to 5 redirects before failing with exit code 1.
 The engine format client request, and parses server replies and takes specific actions based on status codes.`

+`For status code 44 (slow down), the client sleeps for 1 second using Thread.sleep(1000) then retries the same request recursively without incrementing the redirect count.
+This prevents overwhelming servers during temporary overload while maintaining connection persistence.
+No body is expected or processed for these replies, aligning with protocol specifications.`

+`Input requests (status codes 10-19) use the optional command-line input if provided during ClientEngine construction; otherwise, the program runs without.
+The input string constructs a new URI via URIutils. and triggers a recursive request to the updated URI.`

+`Protocol errors, invalid redirects print messages to stderr and exit with code 1.
+Success (code 20) dumps raw body bytes to stdout and exits with status code 0; permanent errors (40-59) exit with the status code after flushing.
+The engine validates requests before sending and handles inccorect transactions by catching exceptions.`

 ## Gemini Lite Server Program

 (Insert user documentation for your program here.
 Include command-line usage instructions.)